 Free version available then pricing based on the customization you choose.

-All CRM tools focus on slightly different features and tools which is why you need to pick the one that best suits your needs.
+All the best SMB CRM tools focus on slightly different features and tools which is why you need to pick the best SMB CRM that suits your needs.
 Some of the things you need to consider as well are the implementation process into your business which varies based on the size of your business, current tools you are using and if integrations or automation is available, and the size of your customer contacts lists that need to be carried over.

 Thankfully you don’t only have to take my word for it when it comes to the features of these tools, these companies offer demos of their products.
 When you narrow it down based on the criteria you have you can reach out to schedule live demos with their sales team.
 See how it works and if that tool will be the right fit for your business.
 This process can feel long and tedious but it is worth it in the end as now your team will have a centralized location for all their sales and marketing needs, in an organized fashion, with reminders and tracking capabilities.